Jocko Conlan: Later life

 He was never issued an umpire number, having officiated before this occurred.

 Conlan underwent heart surgery after becoming ill while watching the first game of the 1974 World Series.
-He died in 1989 at a hospital in Scottsdale, Arizona.
+He died on April 16th, 1989 at a hospital in Scottsdale, Arizona.
+Jocko Conlan was 89 years old.

 His son John Bertrand Conlan served as a U.S. representative from Arizona from 1973 to 1977.